 At this crossroads – standing between looming disaster in an ever more violent and inhumane world, and the possibility of a new world based on peace and nonviolence – each of us will be choosing … and our actions will speak volumes.

 Pressenza is a collection of volunteer reporters – volunteers to avoid depending on outside interests – that has followed this second path since our founding.
 It is perhaps more accurate to say that we have found the need to create such a media organisation precisely because of our having chosen to follow this second path.
-Ours is an organisation that aims to serve the people, the social base, and the construction of a new paradigm worthy of humanity.
+Ours is an organisation that aims to serve the people, the grassroots, and the construction of a new paradigm worthy of humanity.

 Translated by Mark Wood, from the original Spanish, and proofread by Kay Walden from www.trommons.org